Safeguarding and Child Protection – everyone’s responsibility

-Sam Salih (SENCo and Trust HI Inclusion lead)
+Sam Salih (SENCo and Trust Inclusion lead for children who are deaf)

 The designated Safeguarding Governor who acts as a link between the DSL and the Governing Body is Jolande Botha-Smith.

-The designated governor responsible for liaising with the Local Authority and/or partner agencies, as appropriate, in the event of allegations being made against the Headteacher is the Chair of Governors, Diana Brotherston.
+The designated governor responsible for liaising with the Local Authority and/or partner agencies, as appropriate, in the event of allegations being made against the Headteacher is the Chair of Governors, Mark Ellis.